Rolf Armstrong: Summary of work

-Along with Howard Chandler Christy, Norman Rockwell, and numerous other artists, Armstrong lived and worked during what is sometimes called the “Golden Age of American Illustration.”
+Along with Howard Chandler Christy, Norman Rockwell, and numerous other artists, Armstrong lived and worked during what is called the “Golden Age of American Illustration.”
 This age began with the development of four-color printing in the late 19th century, was fueled by the advent of magazines supported by advertising, and declined after the introduction of color photography in the 1930s.

 In a career of almost 50 years, Rolf Armstrong produced over 500 works.
 He prided himself on the fact that he worked almost exclusively from live models, as opposed to photographic references.
 Armstrong eschewed the term “illustrator,” referring to himself as a “portrayer of feminine beauty.”
 The term “glamour” has been applied to his work retrospectively in an effort to distinguish his style from that of artists who may depict female subjects, but not in a glamorizing way.
 For the same reason, while the term “pin-up” is often applied to his work, its use is controversial among Armstrong enthusiasts.

 In Pin Up Dreams: The Glamour Art of Rolf Armstrong, the authors present glamour art generally, and the work of Rolf Armstrong specifically, as characteristic of the early 20th century, especially the years 1920-1950 “after World War I had freed women of their excessive modesty, but before World War II had made certain subtleties seem outdated.”
 The glamour girl as depicted by Armstrong is described as “beautiful of face and form...always vivacious and often mysterious, exuding romance and subtle sexuality.”

 In addition to societal attitudes toward women, Armstrong's work illustrates other many other aspects of American life in the early 20th century.
 These include trends in hairstyles and fashion, popular color schemes, changing concepts of ideal beauty, and cultural trends such as Egyptology (1920s), female participation in sports (1930s), patriotism (1940s), and Hawaiian and western themes (1950s).

 Armstrong's better-known images include Naomi aka Portrait of Martha Mansfield (1920), The Dream Girl (1924), The Bride Pompeiian Beauty Panel (1927), It (1927), Dreamy Eyes (1927), The Enchantress (1927), Queen of the Ball (1928), Hello Everybody (1929), Thinking of You (1930), Golden Girl (1933), How Am I Doing?
 (1940), On the Beam (1943), and Toast of the Town (1945).